xyproto/orbiton/README.md

 * Never asks before saving or quitting.
 Be careful.
 * Random characters may appear on the screen when keys are pressed.
 Clear them with `ctrl-l`.
 * Keys like `Home` and `End` are not even registered by the key handler (but `ctrl-a` and `ctrl-e` works).
-* Will strip trailing whitespace.
-* Can format Go code using `gofmt`.
+* Can format Go code using `gofmt` (press `ctrl-f`).
-* Can handle text that contains the tab character (`\t`).
 * Expects utilities like `gofmt` to be in `/usr/bin`.
-* Does not handle terminal resizing, yet.
+* Will strip trailing whitespace whenever it can.
 * Must be given a filename at start.
-* There is no undo-functionality, yet.
+* There is no undo-functionality, yet!

 ## Known bugs

+* There may be issues when resizing the terminal.
 * Some letters can not be typed.
 Like `ø`.
-* If a line contains a unicode character (like `ø`), the cursor is misplaced after that position, on the same line.
+* If a line contains a unicode character (like `ø`), the cursor may be misplaced after that position.

 ## Hotkeys